Free Web Site - Free Web Space and Site Hosting - Web Hosting - Internet Store and Ecommerce Solution Provider - High Speed Internet

 Realblog

 Doug was bitten with the broadcasting bug as a kid listening to Knick and Ranger games on the radio.
-That led to he and his friend Pete announcing the play-by-play while playing Bobby Hull table hockey in the basement and street hockey in the driveway.
+That led to him and his friend Pete announcing the play-by-play while playing Bobby Hull table hockey in the basement and street hockey in the driveway.

 After graduation, Doug continued working in radio at WHLI, WKJY and WGBB doing sports, news and providing reports for both of New York City's all-news outlets, WINS and WCBS.

 He moved to Tampa in 1988 where he hosted a weekly Jazz program at WUSF-FM as well as a national sports-talk show on the Sun Broadcasting Network.
+Doug also worked at St. Petersburg's WLFF as a copy writer, newscaster as well as hosting a Big Band show.
+When WFNS became Tampa Bay's first all-sports station out of Plant City, Doug moved there as anchor, reporter and talk-show host.

 In 1994 he moved to Sarasota and hosted an oldies program on WAMR and a Hot Country show on WCTQ.
 He also worked at WUSF's Radio Reading Service, a special frequency for blind and incapacitated listeners reading the daily newspapers over the air.

+Doug also serves as Master of Ceremonies at various events such as the Sarasota Jazz Festival.
 In addition to radio, Doug has worked in the Information Technology field as a technical writer and website developer as well as owning a video production business.

 When not on the air, Doug enjoys tennis, golf and digital photography.